Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: Will there ever be a cure for cancer?

-A: Probably not a cure.
+A: Many cancers ARE cured.
+Since every cancer is different, finding a single universal cure is unlikely (similar to there not being a single antibiotic that cures all infections).
 It is quite likely that we will make some further advances in some cancers.
 The biggest changes in cancer may come from prevention or from other directions, such as treatments or vaccines to prevent spread after the primary cancer has been removed.
 Obviously nobody knows what is going to happen, but a single, sudden breakthrough that produces a universal miracle cure is very unlikely.

 Q: Can our species ever be free of cancer?